Madhuvod/AI-Business-Insider/README.md

-## News Summarizer and Analyst - CrewAI
+## AI Business Insider - A News Summarizer and Analyst - CrewAI

 This project is a web-based tool that helps users research a news topic, fact-check information, summarize key findings, and analyze trends.
 It leverages multiple AI agents to collect, verify, and analyze news, enabling users to extract insights and identify key opportunities across various news articles.
 The application uses [CrewAI](https://crewai.com/) to orchestrate these tasks and provide an interactive experience.